PETER & DONNA THOMAS

 The Muir Ramble Route

 Read about our walk from San Francisco to Yosemite following the route John Muir used in 1868.
-Click here to read about the trip.
+Click here.

 Buy our guide book for walking to Yosemite following Muir's route.
-Click here for info.
+Click here.

 Being a book artist is more than just making books; its living and breathing them.
 Its about becoming so involved with the subject matter that the physical attributes of the book reveal themselves.
 Its about listening to the materials invoke the proper text.
 Its about loving those materials and knowing them so well that we feel their desire to be used in the book we are making.
 We didnt begin our artistic careers planning to be artists of the book.
 It was more a case of being called, inspired with the desire to make a Good Book: one that, through the materials, in the text, and by the visual and tactile impact, will move the viewer from the everyday to a new place, a place that stirs the soul.